PradeepBudhathoki/Single-octave-piano/README.md

- made using HTML, CSS and Javascript
+ Single-octave-piano made using HTML, CSS and Javascript